 As noted above the rationale for government regulatory intervention identifies the market failure for which a solution can then be designed.
-Abstracting from the discussion in Section III, in this section the rationale put forward for the Code is accepted and the question posed whether the Code is the most appropriate instrument to address the "problem" of imports from the UK and elsewhere.
+Abstracting from the discussion in Section 3, in this section the rationale put forward for the Code is accepted and the question posed whether the Code is the most appropriate instrument of intervention.
+In other words, are there other more direct ways of addressing the "problem" of imports from the UK and elsewhere than the Code?
+We consider two possible instruments, trade barriers and financial support.
+Both are rejected as either infeasible or they are already in place, before attention turns to whether or not the Code is consistent with the rationale.

-The most obvious solution to lower priced imports of grocery products adversely effecting local suppliers is to raise the price of imported grocery products vis-à-vis locally supplied grocery products.
+The most obvious solution to lower priced imports of grocery products adversely effecting local suppliers is to raise the price of imported grocery products vis a vis locally supplied grocery products.
 This could be achieved by either raising tariffs or erecting non-tariff barriers.
 Tariffs might be set at a level to offset the devaluation of sterling, while non-tariff barriers such as quotas could be set at the level of imports in mid-2008, with some allowance for change in overall demand in the economy.
-However, raising tariffs and placing quantitative constraints on another EU Member State is not an option for Ireland, given the imperative of the single European market and the fact that setting a common external tariff is an EU responsibility.
+Alternatively exporters in the UK and elsewhere could be requested to impose voluntary export restraints.
+However, raising tariffs and placing quantitative constraints on another EU Member State is not an option for Ireland, given the imperative of the single European market and the fact that setting a common external tariff is an EU responsibility.17